-The Unit Number is the unique code that the unit is given by SQA Accreditation.
+The Unit Reference Number is the unique code that the unit is given by the Regulator.
 This unit will be referenced on the final qualification certificate.
-BIIAB also assign their own unique unit numbers which will in most instances be the same number when the unit is used in multiple BIIAB qualifications.
+The same unique code for the unit applies in whichever qualification the unit is included within.
+BIIAB Qualifications Limited also assign unique unit numbers which is consistent when the unit is used in multiple BIIAB qualifications.

-SCQF Level
+Level

 This identifies the level of demand for the unit, but may be a different level to that of the overall qualification.
+The level of the units will be set according to National Occupational Standards and the level descriptors.